-For the quarterly LFS, four sample replicates were allotted each time.
-The number of sample SSUs was allotted proportionately to the measure of size of the PSU.
-Thus, a PSU with only 100 HHs had less number of sample HHs than PSUs with 400 HHs.
-On average, 12 sample HHs were allotted for each PSU in Highly Urbanized Cities (HUCs) and 16 sample HHs in every PSU in the province.
-A total national sample of 42,768 HHs was allotted for the quarterly rounds of the LFS.
+A total of four sample replicates were allotted.
+However, the total number of sample SSUs was allotted proportionately to the measure of size of the PSU.
+Thus, a PSU with only 100 HHs had less number of sample HHs than PSUs with 400 HHs but, on the average, there were 12 sample HHs allotted for each PSU in Highly Urbanized Cities (HUCs) and an average of 16 sample HHs for every PSU in the province

+A total national sample of 42,768 sample HHs was allotted for the quarterly rounds of the LFS.